Management Guru Peter Drucker famously stated that culture eats strategy for breakfast.

 So, What does "culture eats strategy" mean for you and your organization?

-In a very practical sense: No matter what business strategy or strategic plan you try to implement with your team, its success and efficacy are going to be held back by the people implementing the plan.
+In a very practical sense: No matter what business strategy or strategic plan you try to implement with your team, its success and efficacy are going to be held back by the people implementing the plan if the culture does not support it.

-It means that if the people driving the strategy aren't passionate about the change, or worse, are apathetic to their job and to their organization (YOUR ORGANIZATION) then you stand no chance implementing a plan.
+It means that if the people driving the strategy aren't passionate about the change, or worse, are apathetic to their job and to the organization, then you stand no chance implementing a plan.

 You'll even have a hard time executing your normal business strategy, at the minimum.

-What can you do today to start creating culture change in your organization.
+What can you do today to start developing culture change within your organization?

-Here's what you can do to start creating that culture change.
+Here's what you can do to start fostering a culture of strategic growth:

 - Take a survey of your people to get a sense of what they would change about their organization and what they would like to see in the future.
-Get them to start thinking about their ideal future.
-They don't care about you, they care about themselves.
+Get them to start thinking about their ideal future, and how it might fit within your organization.

 - Your people want to contribute to the success of their work place.
 Create a safe space for them to discuss what's going on and what needs to be addressed to make their work lives better and more fulfilling.
 They will appreciate the fact that the management/leadership is people focused, and they in turn will be more engaged with their work.
 (You can hire a skilled facilitator to help)